by Diane Spicer

-	All you have to do is select any or all of the following products that I use to keep my well used hiking feet going, mile after mile.
+And to show you that a non hikers guide to gifts for hikers can be painless, all you have to do is select from the following products that I use to keep my well used hiking feet going, mile after mile.

-	Now wrap up all of this foot pampering goodness with a big pretty bow, and you're on your way to being nominated for the best gift giver of the season.
+Now wrap up all of this foot pampering goodness with a big pretty bow (or some paracord, even better), and you're on your way to being nominated for the best gift giver of the season.

 Or keep reading this non hikers guide to gifts for hikers for additional goodies.

 If a hiker's mind is not on her feet, then it's probably looking forward to a trail snack, lunch, or a hearty backpacking dinner.

 So here's the next thing to consider for the perfect gift for a hiker:

 (Yes, I'm having fun.
 Picking out gifts should be fun!)

 See that yellow bag in the lower right corner?